File operations in C: fopen, fprintf, fscanf, and fclose.

 The File I/O Flow

 When a program exits, the values it computed are normally lost.
-Saving them to a file makes the data persistent.
+Writing them to a file makes the data persistent.

 π